RemiMattheyDoret/AsynchronousTaskManager/README.md

 <ins>**PredefinedCppTasks**</ins>

 Tasks that are predefined in C++ are stored in the class *PredefinedCppTasks*.
-The *TaskManager* calls a static method of *PredefinedCppTasks*, give it the name of the function specified by the userr in argument and receives a copy of the function to run.
+The *TaskManager* calls a static method of *PredefinedCppTasks*, give it the name of the function specified by the user in argument and receives a copy of the function to run.
 This is then used when instantiating the *TaskCpp*

 <ins>**CppProcessController**</ins>

-While *TaskShell* objects are able to start, pause, resume, stop and check status of the process on its own, thee *TaskCpp* object needs some help.
+While *TaskShell* objects are able to pause, resume, stop and check status of the process on its own, the *TaskCpp* object needs some help.
 This help comes from a *CppProcessController* object type.
 A *TaskShell* submit the process of interest in a seperate thread using a *std::thread* object.
 A *CppProcessController* is given to the *std::thread* object and is responsible for controlling the process flow (e.g. pause the process when it needs to be paused).

 ## Usage